onsip/SIP.js/README.md

 ## Support

 * For migration guides and API reference please see the [Documentation](./docs/README.md).
-* For bug reports or feature requests please open a [GitHub Issue](https://github.com/onsip/sip.js/issues).
+* For bug reports and feature requests please open a [GitHub Issue](https://github.com/onsip/sip.js/issues).
 * For questions or usage problems please use the [Google Group](https://groups.google.com/forum/#!forum/sip_js).
 * For more information see the project website at [SIPjs.com](https://sipjs.com).